caesar-taj/ShopeEase-Web_Application/README.md

 # ShopeEase-Web_Application
 Web based shopping platform<br>
 This is a front-end base application.
 I took the imagery, product data, font and CSS things from github.<br>
 I followed a tutorial to developed this website.
+Since, I follow his structure, I made significant changes to the code he wrote through the help of ai.

 # React + Vite